83328/gyro_games/README.md

 - Sumo Arena
 	Small arena where players control their sumo wrestlers to push each other out of the ring.
 Fun for quick matches and testing balance.

+- Blackhole Blaster
+	Players control spaceships to avoid and shoot blackholes that appear randomly.
+The goal is to survive as long as possible while dodging the other ships.

 ![Thumbnails](media/images/thumb_overview.png)